 Faculty effort Cost Share must be reviewed by the PI to ensure the Cost Share contribution does not exceed 100% of the faculty’s effort distribution.

 Non-Faculty Effort Cost Sharing

-Third-Party Contributions as Cost Share
+Third-Party Cost Share

 Cost Share Process